 .
 Each week our biologists update fishing conditions on rivers, streams, lakes, reservoirs and ponds throughout the state.

-Aldrich Ponds: Located 5 miles east of Dayville on the Phillip W. Schneider Wildlife Area, these ponds open for trout fishing May 24 with a two fish bag limit.
-Access is difficult, requiring a 4WD for 6 miles and a 2 mile hike.
+Aldrich Ponds: Located 5 miles east of Dayville on the Phillip W. Schneider Wildlife Area, these ponds are open for trout fishing April 15 to Nov.
+30 with a two fish bag limit.
+Access is difficult, requiring a 4WD for 6 miles to the parking area and then a 2 mile hike.
 The upper pond was drained and deepened in 2011, funded by the ODFW Restoration and Enhancement Program.
 Fish up to 18-inches will be available this summer.
 The lower pond was not rehabilitated but can still produce rainbow trout up to 18-inches long.

-Anson Wright Pond: This pond is located 45 miles south of Heppner on Hwy 207 and is operated by Morrow County Parks.
-Access to the pond is gated until mid-May but it will be stocked with legal-sized trout by then and provide good fishing for families with kids.
+Anson Wright: Pond: This pond is located 45 miles south of Heppner on Hwy 207 and is operated by Morrow County Parks.
+In 2015 the pond will be drained for maintenance and will not be stocked with fish.

 Bull Prairie Reservoir: This reservoir is located 21 miles north of Spray on Hwy 207 and Forest Road 2039.
 It is open year-round and is stocked with fingerling and trophy rainbow each spring.
 There is a boat launch, fishing docks, a hiking trail and a Forest Service campground at the reservoir.